-It’s not uncommon for men to struggle with excess breast tissue, a condition known as gynecomastia — or, more commonly, “man boobs.”
-Keep reading to learn about getting rid of man boobs.
+It’s not uncommon for men to struggle with excess breast fat, a condition known as gynecomastia — or, more commonly, “man boobs.”
+Keep reading to learn about removing man boobs.

 Gynecomastia can make men feel extremely self-conscious.
 Many feel embarrassed taking their shirts off, dodge going to the beach, and generally avoid wearing anything other than thick sweaters and sweatshirts because thinner shirts can accentuate the condition.